 Our approach addresses barriers to development caused by inefficient and ineffective supply networks and increases Ghanaian and pan-African expertise and capacity while also increasing the impact of USAID investments.
 ASU and KNUST are establishing CARISCA as a global center that will impact supply chains throughout Africa.

 CARISCA’s vision is to transform supply networks in Ghana in ways that improve the quality of life for the people of Ghana.
 Our mission is to support higher education institutions to explore and identify solutions to complex development problems through education and training, bolster the talent pipeline, and engage private sector partners and policymakers in applying research findings and best practices.

-CARISCA is working in four focus areas: research, stakeholder engagement, curriculum, and access and inclusion.
+CARISCA works in four focus areas: research, stakeholder engagement, curriculum, and access and inclusion.

 Strengthen African higher education institution capacity for and adoption of innovative, locally relevant research.